apryor6/apryor6.github.io/_posts/2017-9-24-stockstreamer.md

 ~~~

-And now we can create a class that concretely implements these methods specifically for IEX trading
+And now we can create a class that concretely implements these methods specifically for IEX trading.

 ~~~ python
 class IEXStockFetcher(StockFetcher):